Enumeration of Complex and Real Surfaces via Tropical Geometry: Introduction

-As result, we derive a formula for the number of singular surfaces in a given divisor class on a toric three-fold that pass through a generic configuration of points in the big torus, or, in other words, we compute the degree of the discriminant, namely, our formula runs over all singular tropical surfaces appearing in the lattice path algorithm and counts them with specific multiplicities.
-There are even simpler formulas for the degree of the discriminant (see, for instance \cite[Corollary 6.5]{DFS}).
-However, an advantage of the tropical count is that it respects the real structure, and thus, one can count real objects.
-To demonstrate this in our situation, we address the following
+In fact, there are even simpler formulas for the degree of the discriminant than (\ref{ecor03}) (see, for instance, \cite[Corollary 6.5]{DFS}).
+However, an advantage of the tropical approach is that it allows one to explicitly describe all singular algebraic surfaces in count and, moreover, to recognize the real ones among them.
+To demonstrate this advantage in our situation, we address the following

 {\bf Question:} {\it How many real singular surfaces can occur in a generic real pencil of surfaces of degree $d$ in $\PP^3$?}